Vision-Intelligence-and-Robots-Group/Best-Incremental-Learning/README.md

 **Data centralized incremental learning**

-All other studies aforementioned expect those already in the 'Decentralized' section.
+All other studies aforementioned except those already in the 'Decentralized' section.

 ## 4 Datasets <span id='datasets'></span>